Can Pregnant Women Eat Chinese Food? What’s Safe & What to Avoid

-Eating outside food has become a part of the way we socialise today – be it having a good time with family, enjoying one-on-one time with one’s partner at the movies, or even colleagues getting together after work.
+Can I eat Chinese food while pregnant?
+It’s a common question asked by women on the internet.
+Why?
 Being pregnant comes with more intense food cravings than ever, so there’s more of a chance of eating outside food.
-Though Chinese food rates amongst the most popular cuisines in the world, if you are pregnant, take a pause and contemplate.
-While you may crave Chinese food during pregnancy, what to avoid something you should know.
+Though Chinese food ranks among the most popular cuisines in the world, if you are pregnant, pause and contemplate.
+While you may crave Chinese food during pregnancy, there are some things you should know before consuming.

 Is Chinese Food Safe During Pregnancy?

 Craving some Chinese takeout during your pregnancy?
-You might be wondering if it’s safe to chow down on your favorite General Tso’s chicken.
+You might be wondering if it’s safe to chow down on your favourite General Tso’s chicken.
 Well, good news – you don’t have to give up your go-to Chinese joint just yet!
-As long as you make some smart menu choices and avoid certain dishes (sorry, raw egg drop soup), you and your little one are safe to enjoy some tasty Chinese cuisine without any worries.
+As long as you make smart menu choices and avoid certain dishes (sorry, raw egg drop soup), you and your little one can enjoy tasty Chinese cuisine without worry.
 So go ahead, order that kung pao shrimp and dig in!

 Reasons Pregnant Women Should Avoid Chinese Food